The BMW Concept 7 Series ActiveHybrid is based in its

 concept and fundamental design on the new BMW 7 Series.

-The dynamic proportions of the car are clearly expressed by its long wheelbase, the long and sleek engine compartment lid, the short front overhang, the passenger compartment moved far to the rear, and the low roof ine.
+wheelbase, the long and sleek engine compartment lid, the short front overhang, the passenger compartment moved far to the rear, and the low roof ine.

-The BMW Concept 7 Series ActiveHybrid adds specific design features both at the front and the rear to enhance this characteristic look to an even higher level.
+The BMW Concept 7 Series ActiveHybrid adds specific design features both at the front and the rear to enhance this characteristic look to an even

 "The close match of the production model and